Bernband

 Bernband is a 2014 video game by Dutch independent developer Tom van den Boogaart, a member of the Dutch independent studio Sokpop Collective.
 The game is an open-ended walking simulator set in an alien city, with no objectives or milestones.
 Critics praised the design of Bernband for its immersive setting, with the game inspiring the parallel development of Hernhand by Australian independent developer Jake Clover in 2015.
-A remake was officially revealed on June 2025, with the release date to be announced.
+A remake was officially revealed in June 2025, with the release date to be announced.